CDCgov/data-exchange-upload/upload-server/readme.md

 #### Azure Storage Account

-To upload to an Azure Storage Account, you'll need to collect the name, access key, and endpoint URI of the account.
-You also need to create a [Blob container](https://learn.microsoft.com/en-us/azure/storage/blobs/quickstart-storage-explorer) within the account.
-You must set the following environment variables to use Azure.
+To upload to an Azure storage account, collect the name, access key, and endpoint URI and create a [Blob container](https://learn.microsoft.com/en-us/azure/storage/blobs/quickstart-storage-explorer) within the storage account.

+Set the following environment variables to use Azure.

 *upload-server/.env*: